Sylius/MolliePlugin/UPGRADE-2.0.md

     - method `::canCalculate` has been renamed to `::supports`
     - method `::calculate` does not have a return value anymore

-   The previous service `sylius_mollie_plugin.payment_surcharge.calculate` has been refactored into `sylius_mollie.payment_fee.calculator.composite` which also implements the new `PaymentSurchargeCalculatorInterface`.
+   The previous service `sylius_mollie_plugin.payment_surcharge.calculate` has been refactored into `sylius_mollie.calculator.payment_fee.composite` which also implements the new `PaymentSurchargeCalculatorInterface`.
 Instead of static dependency to a few calculators, it's now a composite consisting of all calculators tagged with `sylius_mollie.payment_fee.calculator`.

 1. The methods `getSubscription` and `setSubsscription` have been removed from `Sylius\MolliePlugin\Entity\OrderInterface` and `Sylius\MolliePlugin\Entity\RecurringOrderTrait`.
    There was an incorrect relationship between the `Order` and `MollieSubscription` entities.
 The `Order` entity had a many-to-one relationship to `MollieSubscription` entity,